 - general health

 - number, type, size, and location of restorations

 Simply stated, an individual with a history of several crowns or fillings, unaddressed dental issues, or crooked teeth will likely find it more difficult to keep their teeth and gums clean than someone without those issues.
 It is expected that these two individuals would have different recare recommendations.
 Recent studies have identified many of the microorganisms that cause gum disease and decay, and suggest that recare every six months may not be sufficient for some patients.
 Your dentists and hygienist at Central Dental may recommend recare appointments from two months to a year, based upon your individual needs, in order to prevent or properly control destructive oral disease.
 A deeper cleaning (scaling and root planing) may be recommended in the event that you are diagnosed with periodontal, or gum disease.

 Scaling and Root Planing (Deep Cleaning)

 Scaling is a periodontal dental procedure in which plaque and calculus are removed from the tooth both above (supragingival) and below (subgingival) the gum (gingiva).
 Root planing is a procedure in which diseased or altered portions of the root surface, the cementum, and dentin are removed and the resulting new surface is made smooth and clean.
 The more altered and damaged the root surface has been from calculus (tartar) accumulation, the more the need for root planing.

 Dentistry is not just about a beautiful smile; it’s about your overall health and well being!
-Don’t wait, call today to schedule your initial examination or re-care appointment with Central Dental.
-Our friendly dental team is looking forward to helping you achieve and maintain dental wellness.
+Schedule your initial examination or re-care appointment today, our friendly dental team is looking forward to helping you achieve and maintain dental wellness.